Our Manchester Gallery is now closed

 Manchester Museum is undergoing a £13million transformation, hello future, working to become the most inclusive, caring and imaginative museum in the world.
-To enable this to happen some of our galleries will be closing and from Autumn 2018 we will be partially open.
+To enable this to happen some of our galleries will be closing and from Autumn 2018 we will be partially open and the Manchester Gallery closed on Monday 1 October 2018.

 The ‘Manchester Gallery’ is devoted to the links between the Museum’s collection and the people and history of Manchester.